Blog

 • Consideration: Encouraging employees to apply for new roles at the organization and collecting inbound applications

-• Interest: Leading the conversation with new and existing candidates in order to progress applications through the hiring process.
+• Interest: Leading the conversation with new and existing candidates to progress applications through the hiring process.

 • Selection: Shortlisting and selecting the finest candidates by collaborating across departments.